Update: We've revisited this debate, and updated the story with the news of Spotify's widening availability on gaming consoles and new yearly plan.

 While Spotify's ubiquity and social media integration made it the established leader in streaming music, Apple Music's cloud locker, live radio and deeper Apple device integration make it a worthy competitor.

 Is Apple Music compelling enough to warrant switching over?
+Is Spotify's gaming console support enough to keep users on Team Green?
 We've used both, and while the services are quite similar in some ways, each have some benefits over the other.

 |Student Discount||$4.99 per month||$4.99 per month|